 The kind mechanic, realizing our plight, told us he couldn’t get us on our way till Saturday morning, but offered to let us stay the night.
 He plugged us into their power (only 15 AMP) in their bay, so we could run our fan and refrigerator.

 Keep in mind, this is June in Arizona.
 It was over 100 degrees and our RV would not cool off enough to be comfortable.
 That’s when Heath remembered the best investment we could’ve made: our Good Sam RV Insurance.
 With our full-timer policy, we have a $500 stipend to cover hotel nights if our rig is in the shop.
 We walked to a nearby hotel, found a room for $120, and paid with our credit card.
-Our insurance had us reimbursed in two weeks time and we had the chance to enjoy endless hot water and central A/C for a night.
-For only few extra bucks on our insurance bill, this insurance feature paid for itself in one night.
-Dealing with insurance company may be a hassle, but the luxury of enjoying a night in a hotel might just be worth it.
+Our insurance had us reimbursed in two weeks’ time and we had the chance to enjoy endless hot water and central A/C for a night.
+For only a few extra bucks on our insurance bill, this insurance feature paid for itself in one night.
+Dealing with an insurance company may be a hassle, but the luxury of enjoying a night in a hotel might just be worth it.

 2. Stay with friends